 Aim for at least one bottle every hour and maybe more.
 Pro tip: add some ice to the bottle to help reduce your core temperature.

-A common misconception is that since the workout is short or inside, you don’t need to fuel like you would on a normal ride.
+Another beginner misconception is that since the workout is short or indoors, you don’t need to fuel like you would on a normal ride.
 If anything, indoor training is particularly hard, so fueling your workouts is very important, and can be crucial to a good performance.
 This can be as simple as eating a gel or drinking a sports mix.
 Not only are you training your GI system to handle carbohydrates, but you are developing good nutrition habits for race day.

 After The Workout

 Set Up For The Next Workout

 Even the smallest obstacles to getting started with your workout can be enough to keep you from training.
-Do everything you can to remove barriers and make training an automatic process.
 Prepare your water bottles, set out your shoes and kit, keep a bike on the trainer, and keep your fan in place.
 Use a remote outlet for your fan if you can, and make sure to have a device ready to run TrainerRoad in your training area.
 Doing this saves time and will make it easier to get on the bike.

 Analyze Your Workout

-Take a look at your workout data with Ride Analysis features on TrainerRoad to see PRs, find failure points, and get an idea of how hard the workout really was.
+Take a look at your workout data with the Ride Analysis features on TrainerRoad to see PRs, find failure points, and get an idea of how hard the workout really was.
 Use the Ride Notes feature to write down what worked and what didn’t.
 Analyzing the data will help you see the impact of your training and keep you on track for your goals.

 Enjoy Your Hard Work